isc-projects/stork/doc/usage.rst

 The ``Subnet`` column contains the prefixes of the subnets to which the reserved IP addresses and prefixes belong.

-Finally, the ``Servers #`` column includes the number of Kea servers configured to assign each reservation to the client.
+Finally, the ``AppID @ Machine`` column includes one or more links to Kea applications configured to assign each reservation to the client.
 This value will typically be greater than one when Kea servers operate in the High Availability setup.
 In this case, each of the HA peers uses the same configuration and may allocate IP addresses and delegated prefixes to the same set of clients, including static assignments via host reservations.
-If HA peers are configured correctly, the reservations they share will have a ``Servers #`` value of 2.
+If HA peers are configured correctly, the reservations they share will have two links in ``AppID @ Machine`` column.

 The ``Filter hosts`` input box is located above the Hosts table.
 It allows filtering of hosts by identifier types, identifier values, and IP reservations.